 "You know, there are two reasons why people don't talk about things; either it means nothing to them or it means everything."
-It's a year after Connor Mathews hung himself in his bedroom, leaving his best friend Danielle lost and confused.
-The two shared everything since they were toddlers, so where were the signs?
+It's a year after Connor Mathews committed suicide, leaving his best friend Danielle lost and confused.
+The two shared everything since they were kids, so where were the signs?
 Why did Connor believe the world would be better off without him?
-Even though Danielle is familiar with loss, this hits her like a bullet in the gut.
+Danielle is familiar with loss, but this news hits her like a bullet.
 Connor and Danielle were partners in crime.
-Together, they crashed every party and broke every standard.
-It was them against the world.
 But with Connor gone, Danielle is just a lonely outsider with a slight temper and a high probability to self-destruct.
-As if senior year wasn't overwhelming enough.
-Although she wants too, Danielle can't avoid Connors older brother's desperate attempts to reconnect forever.
-And when she strikes up an interesting conversation with the clever Will Conway at a lousy house party, then somehow becomes unlikely friends with the bubbly girl from English class, she begins to wonder if maybe not all surprises are bad.
-But without the answers she needs to erase the ambiguity surrounding Connor's death, how will Danielle maintain a happy and healthy life?
-Is it possible to live a hopeful life even in the face of everlasting unanswerable questions?
+After a few unlikely encounters that create a few unlikely friendships, Danielle begins to wonder if maybe not all surprises are bad.
+But without the answers she needs to erase the ambiguity surrounding Connor's death, how will she maintain a healthy life?
+Is it possible to live happily even in the face of everlasting unanswerable questions?